 Advocare’s purpose is to support and protect the rights of older people in Western Australia.

-We aim to help you to be able to make choices that suit you, understand your rights, resolve any issues with aged and community care service provision, and access the right supports and protections available.
+We aim to help you navigate the aged care system so you can make the choices that suit you, that you understand your rights, resolve any issues with aged and community care service provision, and access the right supports and protections available.

-All of our services are free, confidential and guided by the older person.
+All of our services are free, confidential and guided by you.

-- Advocacy and support – walking alongside the older person, every step of the way
+- Advocacy and support – walking alongside you every step of the way

-- Information – providing free information and advice on rights and access to aged care services
+- Information – providing free information about your rights and access to aged care services

-- Elder Abuse Helpline – if you are at risk of, or experiencing elder abuse, contact our free and confidential helpline on 1300 724 679.
+- The WA Elder Abuse Helpline – if you are at risk of, or experiencing elder abuse, contact our free and confidential helpline on 1300 724 679.

 Who We Support